-Duterte slams US, says Philippines drug campaign will not stop
+Philippine President slams US; backs drug war

 "Look; it can never be a crime to say, 'I will kill you if you destroy my country,'" he added, asking the appreciative crowd to look at the crime rate.
 "Almost gone," he said.
 "Ask your relatives back home."

-Public attention around the controversial campaign intensified Monday when Duterte admitted to personally killing drug suspects during his time as mayor of Davao City.
+Public attention to the controversial campaign intensified Monday when Duterte admitted to personally killing drug suspects during his time as mayor of Davao City.

 "In the crawlers of CNN and BBC, since yesterday, it's said 'Duterte admits killing, shooting criminals,'" the president announced to a booing crowd.
 "They're not wrong."